 Part of the Sacred Valley, Pisac is a small town famous for its market (Sunday, Tuesday & Thursday).
 There are also some Incan ruins spread out on the mountains above the town, dating from about the same time as Machu Picchu.

-You will start with a tour to a local farm, and then visit the archaeological ruins.
-You spend the night in Pisac.
+We will start with a tour to a local farm, and then visit the archaeological ruins before heading onto Awanacancha to see llamas, alpacas and vicnuas and learn about the old techniques of dyeing, spinning and weaving the Alpaca's wool.
+We spend the night in Pisac.

 Early this morning catch the bus up to the stunning 'lost city' of Machu Picchu.